 How to choose the best contact finders and people aggregators being well aware of their weaknesses?

 Using the latest technologies of data collection and indexing, the aggregators use the huge power of BigData to help recruiters to find and connect with top-skilled talents.
-Can you afford to rely on yesterday's technologies and processes, when today's best candidates are discovered so quickly through contact aggregators?
+Can you afford to rely on yesterday's technologies and processes, when today's best individuals are discovered so quickly through contact aggregators?

 The sourcers have been so close to them, especially when there is Connectifier on the market, whose name has already become contagious.
 So we decided to understand, why the other aggregators provide different quality of information for different money, which sometimes is not commensurate with financial investments.

 According to various statistics, there are about 300 source Chrome extensions (sourcing tools) at our disposal.
 Among this set of technologies at the market of sourcing and recruiting it is impossible to choose one, that will unite all the functions.
-In addition to social links, aggregators often provide a sketch of the candidate's CV with the ability to keep it, which can include a summary of their skills, experience, location, current employer, education and contact information.
+In addition to social links, aggregators often provide a sketch of the individual's CV with the ability to keep it, which can include a summary of their skills, experience, location, current employer, education and contact information.
 These online profiles are often a more reliable and relevant source of information than traditional resume databases.

 Some aggregators claim that they are based on different technologies.
 According to this, we can classify them as social aggregators, scraping aggregators, combined aggregators, contact finders and people aggregators.